 (b) take worms or other invertebrates from the Riverpark if the worms or other invertebrates were obtained by digging.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) This regulation does not apply —

 (a) if —

 (i) the worms or other invertebrates are dug up in the bed or subsoil beneath any waters that is at least 5 m from any river bank and any vegetation; and